KroSheChKa/PandaBot/README.md

 # Set in range() a width of the screenshot--------------------^^^^^
 for x in range(width): # line 41
 ```
-> [Help](https://pyautogui.readthedocs.io/en/latest/screenshot.html) to deal with screenshot region
+> [Help](https://pyautogui.readthedocs.io/en/latest/screenshot.html) to deal with `screenshot region`.

->**Make sure that the width of the screenshot covers the whole game area!**
+**Сonvince that the width of the screenshot covers the whole game area!**

 **REMEMBER** that the cursor must always be on the game area for the bot to work.
-Do not touch it!
 ```python
 # X and Y should be in the game area
 win32api.SetCursorPos((x,y)) # line 64